Performers in Past Shows

 Holland Taylor: 1975 'BLITHE SPIRIT'

-TV; The Practice, 'Bosom Buddies' recently won an Emmy Award for her recurring role on ABC’s "The Practice."
+TV; Two And A Half Men, The Practice, 'Bosom Buddies' recently won an Emmy Award for her recurring role on ABC’s "The Practice."
 A veteran of film, television, and theater, Taylor includes among her film credits "The Truman Show," "George of the Jungle," "One Fine Day," "Legally Blonde" and "To Die For."

 Meg Bussert: 'CAMELOT', MY FAIR LADY',' DAMN YANKEES', 'PHANTOM'